vanesascode/typescript-course/readme.md

 }
 ```

-🔹 How to give a type to a function that is a parameter of another function? :
+🔹 How to give types to a function that is a parameter of another function? :

 ```
 const sayHiFromFunction = (fn: (name: string) => void) => {